glaukon-ariston/Logo/SublimeText/README.md

 ## Installation

 Download the Logo directory and place it in the Packages/User subdirectory (in SublimeText click on Preferences|Browse Packages...).
-Then go into the Logo directory and copy either `Logo.sublime-completions_en` or `Logo.sublime-completions_en` into `Logo.sublime-completions` .
+Then go into the Logo directory and copy either `Logo.sublime-completions_en` or `Logo.sublime-completions_hr` into `Logo.sublime-completions` .
 This way you choose between English and Croatian inline help.
-The Croatian help has been Google translated and then programmatically corrected so align your expectation accordingly.
+The Croatian help has been Google translated and then programmatically corrected so align your expectations accordingly.

 ## Useful SublimeText Links
 - [SublimeText - Syntax Definitions](http://www.sublimetext.com/docs/3/syntax.html)